Disclaimer: This is Untrue.

 (1) Prophets

 Special respect is given to the prophet Shuaib, who appears frequently in the Qur'an (Shuaib is the prophet of Moses).
-(Shuaib is also claimed to be the same person as Etero, the father of Moses' wife.)
+(Shuaib is also claimed to be the same person as Jethro, the father of Moses' wife.)

 Adam, Noah, Abraham, Moses, Jesus, Muhammad, and Ismail are prophets to be respected.